Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: Conclusions and future work

 \section{Conclusions and future work}

-We developed a set of fast, memory-efficient, and ``general" algorithms for accelerated/undersampled approximately low-rank (LR) dynamic MRI.
+We developed a set of fast, memory-efficient, and ``general" algorithms for accelerated/undersampled approximately LR dynamic MRI.
 Here, ``general" means that it works with the same set of parameters for multiple MRI applications, sampling schemes and rates.
 We also developed an altGDmin-MRI-based subspace tracking solution that operates in mini-batch mode and provides comparable reconstruction quality while being even faster.
 Unlike the supervised DL methods, our algorithms do not need any training data, and also do not need the hours or days of training time and computational power.
 Unlike the newer unsupervised DL based methods, our methods are orders of magnitude faster.
 In experimental comparisons with the best known existing LR, L+S or L\&S based methods (kt-SLR, L+S-Otazo, L+S-Lin, PSF-sparse, AltMin, MixedNorm), on average, our methods have the best reconstruction quality, and are also the fastest.

-Future work will explore reconstruction of 3D+t data (multi-slice dynamic imaging) using the current proposed approach as well as by developing a tensor-based modification of our ideas.
-A second goal will be design and evaluate a fast and memory-efficient GD-based L+S algorithm similar to altGDmin, and to study whether it improves upon altGDmin-MRI2.
-A third goal will be the design a truly online ST method that does not need mini-batch initialization.
+Future work will explore reconstruction of 3D+t data (multi-slice dynamic imaging) using the proposed approach and also try to develop tensor-based modification of our ideas.
+A second goal will be to design a fast and memory-efficient altGDmin-based algorithm for the L+S model.
+We will also try to design a truly online ST method that does not need mini-batch initialization.